Don't let poor data capture sabotage your events

 The Hidden Cost of Poor Data Capture

 Understanding and calculating event ROI isn’t impossible.
-Actually, it is quite simple – if you have the data readily available.
+Actually, it is quite simple – IF you have the data readily available.
 The real challenge lies not with the decision modeling, but with capturing the data in the first place.

-The cost of poor data capture is significant.
+The cost of poor data capture is huge.
 A single sponsorship or exhibit can cost a high percentage of a small company's marketing budget or run into the millions for an enterprise.
 Poor data capture is typically an organizational issue, not just isolated to a single event.
 The more events a team does, the greater the risk that data capture issues are leading to suboptimal marketing outcomes and wasting resources, from direct costs to executive time.